 The ICS consists of an Integrated Care Board (ICB) and Integrated Care Partnership (ICP).
-Halton's representative on the ICP is Cllr Marie Wright, Anthony Leo will also attend these meetings.
-The ICB is the delivery arm of the structure.
+Halton's representative on the ICB is Cllr Marie Wright, Anthony Leo will also attend these meetings.
+The ICB is the delivery arm of the structure and will be referred to as NHS Cheshire & Merseyside moving forward.
+The ICB will rotate board meetings around the nine places, Halton will host the ICB on 27 April 2023 providing an opportunity to showcase Halton.